Boston University: 21st century

-Robert A. Brown's presidency, which started in 2005, has sought to further the consolidation of campus infrastructure that was commenced by earlier administrations.
-During his tenure, Brown has strengthened the core missions of undergraduate, graduate, and professional education, interdisciplinary work, and research and scholarship across all 17 schools and colleges.
+Following the trustees' push for the resignation of the university's eighth president, Jon Westling, they voted unanimously to offer the presidency of the university to Daniel S. Goldin, former administrator of NASA under presidents George H. W. Bush, Bill Clinton, and George W. Bush.
+Goldin was set to take over the job on November 1, 2003, and be officially inaugurated on November 17, though the deal collapsed in the week leading up to his arrival in Boston.

+The university eventually terminated Goldin's contract at a cost of $1.8 million and initiated a second search to fill the presidential position, culminating with the inauguration of Robert A. Brown as the university's 10th president on April 27, 2006.
+(Aram Chobanian, who had served as president ad interim during most of the second search, was formally recognized as the 9th president in 2005.)
+In the wake of this fiasco, several actions were taken to improve the image projected to potential presidential candidates as well as the functioning of the board itself.

 In 2012, the university was invited to join the Association of American Universities, comprising 66 leading research universities in the United States and Canada.
 BU, one of four universities at the time invited to join the group since 2000, became the 62nd member.
 In the Boston area, Harvard, MIT, Tufts, and Brandeis are also members.

 That same year, a $1 billion fundraising campaign was launched, its first comprehensive campaign, emphasizing financial aid, faculty support, research, and facility improvements.
 In 2016, the campaign goal was reached.
-The Board of Trustees voted to raise the goal to $1.5 billion and extend through 2019.
+The board of trustees voted to raise the goal to $1.5 billion and extend through 2019.
 The campaign has funded 74 new faculty positions, including 49 named full professorships and 25 Career Development Professorships.
 The campaign concluded in September 2019, raising a total of $1.85 billion over seven years.

-In February 2015 the faculty adopted an open-access policy to make its scholarship publicly accessible online.
+In February 2015, the faculty adopted an open-access policy to make its scholarship publicly accessible online.